seancfoley/IPAddress/ipaddress.md

   - **toIPv4**, **toIPv6**, **toEUI**: Use either standard or customized address conversions to go from one address version/type to another

-  - **iterator**: iterates through the individual addresses of a subnet

-  - **prefixBlockIterator**: iterates through the individual prefix block subnets of a larger subnet

 &#8203;

 #### Queries for Prefix Lengths and Prefix Blocks